+Pladis is the umbrella for three major sweet biscuits and confectionery businesses.
 McVities is the UK's leading biscuit company, controlling several of its best-loved sweet snack brands, including such household names as Jaffa Cakes, Digestives, Rich Tea, Penguin and Hobnobs.
-Nielsen (for The Grocer) estimated combined sales of around £467m in 2018.
-McVities was until 2014 the last remaining subsidiary of United Biscuits.
+Nielsen (for The Grocer) estimated combined sales of around £455m in 2020 and the group has around 23% local share.
+McVities was until 2014 the last remaining subsidiary of one-time giant United Biscuits.
 That group had already scaled back operations considerably since its heyday in the 1980s when its footprint extended as far afield as the US and China, and its portfolio went well beyond biscuits to include confectionery, frozen foods and even fast food restaurants.
 The move into the US in particular, through the acquisition of local cookie company Keebler, created significant financial problems, which eventually led to a huge slow-motion restructuring which lasted for almost a decade until the slimmed down group was acquired by private equity investors in 2006.
 It was put up for sale again in 2010 but no single buyer was found.
 Savoury division KP Snacks was sold in 2012 to Intersnack of Germany.
-A deal was agreed with Turkey's biggest food company, Yildiz for the remainder of UB in 2014.
-The United Biscuits corporate name was subsequently dropped in favour of the McVities banner.
-Yildiz subsequently consolidated its snack portfolio under the umbrella of Pladis Global.
+A deal was eventually agreed with Turkey's biggest food company, Yildiz, for the remainder of UB in 2014.
+The United Biscuits corporate name was dropped in favour of the McVities banner, and Yildiz subsequently consolidated its snack portfolio under the umbrella of Pladis Global.
 McVities is still partnered by low-cal Go Ahead biscuits, the Jacob's savoury crackers business and BN and Verkade sweet biscuits in Europe.
 Also under the Pladis banner are Godiva chocolates and the extensive Ulker biscuit and confectionery business in Turkey.
-Corporate entity Pladis Foods reported revenues of £1.1bn in 2017, including £767m in the UK.
+In 2020, the company also took charge of the DeMets Turtles and Flipz brands in North America, already separately owned by Yildiz.
+Corporate entity Pladis Foods reported revenues of £2.1bn in 2019, including £778m in the UK and £639m in Turkey.
+Net profit was £92m.
 Former PepsiCo and SC Johnson executive Salman Amin was appointed as CEO of Pladis Global in 2019.
 Nick Bunker is managing director, UK & Ireland.

 Which agencies handle advertising for McVities?
 Find out more from the Account Assignments database.